 Depending on your recipe, you may want to go for a larger or a smaller shrimp.
 Categories like small, medium, or large aren’t standardized, but you can go off the by the pound count, which any seller worth their salt will provide.
 You’ll often see a ballpark number, annotated with a slash.
 For example, 26/30 means that there are 26 to 30 shrimp in each pound.
 The largest shrimp may be marked with a “U” for “under”—for example, U10 shrimp will be 10 or less per pound.
 Once you get above 50 per pound, you’re dealing with some pretty small specimens.
 At the other end, once you start to go below 20, things get pretty colossal.

-3. Go Frozen
+Go for Frozen

 Fun fact: virtually all shrimp are frozen soon after they are captured.
 Those “fresh” shrimp in the store?
 They are previously frozen and thawed.

 Shrimp (and all crustaceans) have enzymes in their liver that begin attacking the flesh as soon as the animal is killed, turning it to mush.
 This process is partly mitigated by removing the upper torso and head (most shrimp sold for consumption is actually just the tail), and is why head-on shrimp spoils especially fast.
 But the only way to fully minimize spoilage due to enzymes, bacteria, and oxidation is by freezing them completely.
-You’re better off buying them from the freezer case, since as soon as they defrost, they begin to deteriorate again.
+Unless you can get freshly caught shrimp (lucky you), you’re better off buying them from the freezer case, since as soon as they defrost, they begin to deteriorate again.

 If you’re conscious about avoiding antibiotics and other substances used to maintain farmed seafood stocks, it would seem logical to go for wild-caught shrimp.
 But in the wild, shrimp inhabit the bottom floor of their habitats.
 It’s necessary to use large nets to catch them in significant numbers, and these nets tend to pick up a lot of bycatch.
 This method can produce significant waste and be disruptive to the marine ecosystem.